 Jesus Delivers the Adulterous Woman

-1 but Jesus went to the Mount of Olives.
-2 Now very early in the morning, he came again into the temple, and all the people came to him.
+1 But Jesus went to the Mount of Olives.
+2 Now very early in the morning, he came back into the temple, and all the people came to him.
 He sat down and taught them.
 3 The scribes and the Pharisees brought a woman taken in adultery.
-Having set her in the middle, 4 they told him, “Teacher, we found this woman in adultery, in the very act.
+Having set her in the middle of them, 4 they told him, “Teacher, we found this woman in adultery, in the very act.
 5 Now in our law, Moses commanded us to stone such women.
 What then do you say about her?”
 6 They said this testing him, that they might have something to accuse him of.
 But Jesus stooped down and wrote on the ground with his finger.
 7 But when they continued asking him, he looked up and said to them, “He who is without sin among you, let him throw the first stone at her.”
 8 Again he stooped down and wrote on the ground with his finger.

 10 Jesus, standing up, saw her and said, “Woman, where are your accusers?
 Did no one condemn you?”